EdgeNet-project/edgenet-legacy-2024/docs/getting_started.md

 CRDs (discussed [here](custom_resources.md)) are custom objects that are manipulated, created and destroyed by custom controllers.

-You will be creating CRDs and deploy custom controllers to the cluster. <!-- There are 5 files in the `build/yamls/kubernetes` directory. -->
+You will be creating CRDs and deploy custom controllers to the cluster.

+### Other yaml files
+* `multi-tenancy.yaml` contains the feature pack for enabling multiple tenants.
+Please refer to [multi-tenancy](custom_resources.md#multitenancy) documentation for more information.
+* `notifier.yaml` contains the notification such as mailer & slack notifier.
+* `multi-provider.yaml` enables the cluster to have multi-provider functionality.
+For example, node contribution is contained in this file.
+Please refer to [multi-provider](custom_resources.md#multi-provider) to have more information.
+* `location-based-node-selection.yaml` contains a set of features that allows deployments to be made using the node's geographical information.
+Please refer to the [location-based node selection](custom_resources.md#location-based-node-selection) section for additional information.

 ## Install the required CRDs and deploying controllers from `all-in-one.yaml`